Breaking Through Doubt in Your Home School

 When I began my journey into homeschooling, I felt inadequate in several ways.
 Taking on the task to teach your children and be available from morning until night can be a challenge, and it will bring forth doubts and fears.
 When we began our journey in 2009, I was so excited to finally be able to focus on my daughters completely.
 Before then I was pursuing my degree in education only to realize that I didn't want to be the teacher I learned about during my pursuit.

-- Be honest about your doubt.
+Be honest about your doubt.
 Don't pretend to be perfect or try to hide it, but instead confess it.
-You can share this in many ways such as writing your doubts in a journal, talking to a trusted friend, or reaching out to a home school blogger ( I did).
+You can share this in many ways such as writing your doubts in a journal, talking to a trusted friend, or reaching out to a home school blogger.
+Honestly, I did all of these things.
+I wrote out all the things that were causing me to fret.
+I spoke to a few of my friends, but I also reached out to another homeschool blogger.
+I felt most comfortable talking to someone who was homeschooling, and at the time most homeschoolers I knew were a part of my virtual world.

-- Search for the root of your doubt.
+Search for the root of your doubt.
 Doubt and fear always have a root cause.
-My doubt was two-fold, I thought I decided to home school because I was afraid to be a teacher in a school, and I wondered if I was home schooling right since I didn't have any accountability partners.
+My doubt was two-fold, I forgot my true reasons for homeschooling.
+I began to question if I chose to home school because of fear in becoming a teacher in a school.
+I also started to question the way I homeschooled.
+I wondered if I was home schooling “right”.
+I didn’t have any accountability partners or regular meet ups with friends to talk about homeschooling.

-- Flesh out the lies.
-Teaching in the school system helped me to see something that I knew, but had a hard time accepting ...
-I really didn't want to teach large groups of children at the same time nor did I want to follow the rules placed upon teachers.
-Secondly, although I didn't have human accountability partners, the Most High has always been my partner since we embarked on this journey.
-I parent our children from the mindset that they are His first so with that I trust Him to guide me and protect them.
+Flesh out the lies.
+Teaching in the school system helped me to see something that I knew, but had a hard time accepting— I really didn't want to teach large groups of children at the same time nor did I want to follow the rules placed upon teachers.
+Secondly, although I didn't have human accountability partners, the Most High has always been my partner since we embarked on our homeschooling journey.
+I parent our daughters from the mindset that they are God’s first so with that I trust Him to guide me and protect them.

-- Move forward in truth.
-Once I experienced teaching out of the home, I no longer was under the lie of not being good enough to teach in a school system, but instead I do not have the desire which keeps that particular lie from being used against me.
-As it relates to home schooling, I know the truth which is I won't be able to teach and give them everything before they graduate, and I accept that.
+Move forward in truth.
+Once I experienced teaching out of the home, I had freedom from the lies I once believed.
+I didn’t question myself about my motive and wonder if I only homeschooled because of not being good enough to teach in a school system.
+The freedom replaced the which keeps this particular lie from being used against me.
+One truth I’ve learned to hold on to which keeps me from falling into doubt is I won't be able to teach and give my daughters everything before they graduate and leave our home, and I accept that.
 Learning is a continuum.
 It happens as long as our minds are open, and Lord willing they will learn just as much as I have and more in their adult lives.

-Doubt shouldn't hold your home school hostage.
+If you are struggling with doubt, I am here to tell you doubt shouldn't hold your home school hostage.
 You have been given an awesome opportunity to teach your children.
-Start fresh today and make the most out of the time you have with your children.
+There is purpose in your choice and willingness to be your child’s academic teacher.
+You can start fresh today and make the most out of the time you have with your children.

 How do you work through doubt?